Back at work, Boris Johnson urges patience over UK lockdown

 Johnson spent a week in St. Thomas’ Hospital in London earlier this month, including three nights in intensive care.
 When he was discharged on April 13, he thanked medical workers at the hospital for saving his life, saying his condition “could have gone either way.”

 During his absence, Johnson’s Conservative government has struggled to counter criticism over shortages of protective equipment for medical workers and a lack of testing for the virus.
-The government has promised to conduct 100,000 coronavirus tests a day by the end of April, but has yet to reach even 30,000 a day.
+The government has promised to conduct 100,000 coronavirus tests a day by the end of the month — which arrives Thursday — but remains far off that target, conducting 37,024 tests on Sunday.

+The government can point to some successes.
+The National Health Service has been stretched but not overwhelmed by coronavirus cases, and several temporary hospitals built to take an overflow of patients have barely been used.

+Health Secretary Matt Hancock said that medical services put on hold during the outbreak would be re-started from Tuesday, beginning with cancer and mental health treatments.

-Countering claims that the government has been secretive, Johnson promised decisions about ending the lockdown would be made “with the maximum possible transparency” and in consultation with businesses, regional authorities and opposition parties.
+Countering claims that the government has been secretive in its handling of the crisis, Johnson promised decisions about ending the lockdown would be made “with the maximum possible transparency” and in consultation with businesses, regional authorities and opposition parties.

 Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak